Template – Privacy Audit Report

 So how do you find your way through all the principles, exceptions and exemptions?

-Untangling Privacy is designed to help you quickly navigate your way through the NSW privacy laws.
+Untangling the IPPs and HPPs is designed to help you quickly navigate your way through the NSW privacy laws.
 It is relevant for private sector organisations and State-owned corporations regulated by HRIPA, and NSW public sector agencies (including universities and local councils) regulated by both PPIPA and HRIPA.

-Untangling Privacy offers a set of six visual flowcharts, with yes/no answers determining your path, to quickly guide you through the Disclosure principles – and all the exemptions to those principles – that apply in NSW.
-It reflects the legislation as at July 2020.
+Untangling the IPPs and HPPs offers a set of six decision trees, with yes/no answers determining your path, to quickly guide you through the Disclosure principles – and all the exemptions to those principles – that apply in NSW.
+It reflects the legislation as at 1 January 2023.

-Untangling Privacy works as a companion guide to our annotated guide to the NSW privacy laws, PPIPA in Practice, which is updated quarterly to reflect the latest case law.
-PPIPA in Practice incorporates interpretations of both PPIPA and HRIPA, from the more than 400 cases decided to date.
+Untangling the IPPs and HPPs works as a companion guide to our annotated guide to the NSW privacy laws, PPIPA in Practice, which is updated quarterly to reflect the latest case law.
+PPIPA in Practice incorporates interpretations of both PPIPA and HRIPA, from the more than 550 cases decided to date.

-While Untangling Privacy provides the handy navigation tool to steer you in the right direction towards finding the legislative provision most relevant to your circumstances, PPIPA in Practice then fleshes out the detail.
+While Untangling the IPPs and HPPs provides the handy navigation tool to steer you in the right direction towards finding the legislative provision most relevant to your circumstances, PPIPA in Practice then fleshes out the detail.

-Think of it like this: Untangling Privacy is your map, and PPIPA in Practice is the instruction manual to fly your plane.
+Think of it like this: Untangling the IPPs and HPPs is your map, and PPIPA in Practice is the instruction manual to fly your plane.

 So now you can quickly figure out the answer to the question: Can we disclose this?

-Click below to purchase Untangling Privacy – A flowchart guide to the NSW Disclosure rules.
+Click below to purchase Untangling the IPPs and HPPs – A decision tree guide to disclosing personal information under NSW laws.

 Alternatively, this eBook can be included along with other resources in one of our value-packed Compliance Kits.